 The point is that innovations and especially RPA cause a vast number of concerns for the banking industry.
 According to Harvey Nash/KPMG CIO Survey among 300 IT leaders on banking digitization, only 24% of banking enterprises invest in Robotic Process Automation to enhance their current workflow.
 The low figures here reflect the existing concerns of the banking industry about the challenges associated with RPA deployment.

-The primary concerns around RPA in banking imply 4 key considerations that need to be addressed.
+The primary concerns around banks using RPA imply 4 key considerations that need to be addressed.

 1. Technologies applied